 This is one of the pre-eminent 'must see' stations in Scotland.
 In 1905 it replaced an original Wemyss Bay [1st] station of 1865 on a slightly different orientation (see that entry for the 1865-1905 details).
-It is a terminus and a combined station and pier with a very fine concourse, canopied platforms, main station building with a clock tower and covered walkway to the pier.
+It is a terminus and a combined station and pier with a very fine concourse (with semi-circular ticket office supporting the glass roof), canopied platforms, main station building with a clock tower, mock exposed timber on gable ends and a covered walkway to the pier ending with a pair of small towers.
 The station benefited from the Caledonian Railway's awareness of passenger flows and how to design station to allow passengers to flow from ferry to train and vice versa.
+The station was designed by James Miller and Donald Matheson.

 There was a signal box (opened 1893) built on the approach to the station, on the west side and with a signal bridge just to its east.
 In 1935 the box took over the Wemyss Bay Shed signal box, just to the north.

 A line on the west side of the station dropped down a ramp on the west side of the station to the north part of the pier head.
 This was the baggage line.
-The goods yard was reached by reversal, its goods shed being close to the A78, running down the rear side of the box to reach the goods shed and loading bank.
+Wemyss Bay Goods yard was reached by reversal, its goods shed being close to the A78, running down the rear side of the box to reach the goods shed and loading bank.

 The box closed in 1967, replaced by Paisley Power Box.
 The baggage line and goods yard are closed.